Shifted symplectic structures on derived analytic moduli of $\ell$-adic local systems and Galois representations: Weighted shifted symplectic structures associated to pro- etale sheaves

 These all exist on suitable open substacks (given by the formula of Corollary \ref{wtracecor2b}) of the formal weighted derived moduli stack $F(X_{\pro\et},\Zl(1),-)$, which we can think of as parametrising $F$-valued sheaves on the $\bG_m$-torsor on $X_{\pro\et}$ given by the Tate motive.

-In particular: \begin{enumerate}[itemsep=0pt, parsep=5pt] \item If $X$ is a smooth proper scheme of dimension $m$ over a local field $k$, we have $(n-2m-2)$-shifted symplectic structures of weight $m+1$ on suitable open substacks $\tilde{Y}$ of $F(X_{\pro\et},\Zl(1),-)$.
+In particular: \begin{enumerate}[itemsep=0pt, parsep=5pt] \item If $X$ is a smooth proper scheme of dimension $m$ over a non-Archimedean local field $k$ containing $\ell^{-1}$, we have $(n-2m-2)$-shifted symplectic structures of weight $m+1$ on suitable open substacks $\tilde{Y}$ of $F(X_{\pro\et},\Zl(1),-)$.

 \item If $X$ is a smooth proper scheme of dimension $m$ over a finite field $k$ prime to $\ell$, we have $(n-2m-1)$-shifted symplectic structures of weight $m$ on suitable open substacks of $F(X_{\pro\et},\Zl(1),-)$.